arainko/ducktape/docs/fallible_transformations/making_the_most_out_of.md

-## Making the most out of `Fallible Transformers`
+## Making the most out of fallible transformations

-Now for the meat and potatoes of `Fallible Transformers`.
+Now for the meat and potatoes of fallible transformations.
 To make use of the derivation mechanism that `ducktape` provides we should strive for our model to be modeled in a specific way - with a new nominal type per each validated field, which comes down to...
 Newtypes!

 Let's define a minimalist newtype abstraction that will also do validation (this is a one-time effort that can easily be extracted to a library):